KSHB-TV: Pre-1993 news

 Beginning at the start of the 1980s, channel 41 dabbled in producing local news programming.
 In 1980, when Independent Network News debuted, the station began producing five-minute news briefs to air at the beginning and end of the program.
-After moving into the Oak Street studios, KSHB-TV continually made noise about starting a full-length nightly newscast of its own, beginning with the 1982 hiring of a news director.
+After moving into the Oak Street studios, KSHB-TV took small steps toward starting a full-length nightly newscast of its own, beginning with the 1982 hiring of a news director.
 However, it took quite some time for any newscast to eventuate.

 41 Express began airing on June 2, 1985.
 The 15-minute 10 p.m. newscast had no traditional anchors—stories were read by a rotation of existing reporters and two announcers already heard on local radio—and prompted the station to expand its news staff from six to twelve people.
 Despite the shorter length, the newscast—which used zippy graphics and segment titles—gave almost as much time to news coverage as the full-length newscasts on the local network affiliates (though with a heavier focus on national stories), with abbreviated weather and sports reports.
-There were, however, drawbacks: news staffers were quick to bolt for openings at the established stations, where reporters were seen on camera and news approaches were more traditional.
+Many news staffers regularly left channel 41 for job openings at the established stations, where reporters were seen on camera and news approaches were more traditional.
 The format was tweaked by May 1986, with more sightings of on-camera news anchors and reporters and an increased share of local news stories.
-Ratings were also low, and they failed to improve after 41 Express was moved to 11 p.m., after The Late Show, in late 1986; as a result, the newscast was canceled in January 1987 and replaced with more traditional news breaks.
+Ratings were also low and failed to improve after 41 Express was moved to 11 p.m., after The Late Show, in late 1986; as a result, the newscast was canceled in January 1987 and replaced with more traditional news breaks.